 All members of the Supervisory Board are committed to the principle of basing their decisions solely on the business interests of ecotel.
 Any conflicts of interest or concerns regarding conflicts of interest that arose in Supervisory Board discussions or resolutions were handled in the Supervisory Board.
 In each case, the Supervisory Board member in question did not take part in the discussion and abstained from voting on the resolution.
 By questioning the Management Board, the other Supervisory Board members also ascertained with sufficient certainty that its actions were not influenced by the (potential) conflict of interest of the Supervisory Board member in question.
 In the year under review, the above principles took effect only in relation to the Supervisory Board resolution on the approval of contracts between ecotel and companies in which members of the Supervisory Board are involved.
-This related to Mr Mirko Mach and Dr Thorsten Reinhard.
-With Mr Mach this relates to services provided as sales partner by MPC Service GmbH and MPC Mobilservice GmbH.
-With Dr Reinhard these related to legal consultancy services provided by Noerr LLP (from the end of 2020 Noerr Partnergesellschaft mbB).
+This related to Mirko Mach and Dr Thorsten Reinhard.
+With Mirko Mach this relates to services provided as sales partner by MPC Service GmbH and MPC Mobilservice GmbH.
+With Dr Reinhard these related to legal consultancy services provided by Noerr Partnergesellschaft mbB.